thechangelog/changelog.com/README.md

 You can access a dev copy of changelog.com locally, at http://localhost:4000

-Since the app database will be completely empty, you might want to seed it by running the following command: `docker-compose run app mix run priv/repo/seeds.exs`.
-This command resets the app database, please only run it if you are OK losing all data in the app database.

 When you want to stop all Docker containers required to run a dev copy of changelog.com locally, press `CTRL` key and `c` at the same time (`Ctrl+C`).

 If you are running on macOS, all the above commands are available as make targets.
 Learn about all available commands by running `make` in your terminal.